 What to do instead: Weigh yourself for free (or cheap).
 Here’s where:

-If you don't belong to a gym, or don't feel like paying your doctor a visit, there should be plenty of options near you where you can get access to a scale for free or very cheap.
+If you don’t belong to a gym, or don’t feel like paying your doctor a visit, there should be plenty of options near you where you can weigh yourself for free or very cheap.